 A trendy Barcelona hostel, Pars Tailor’s is definitely one of the most unique youth hostels in Barcelona.
 The concept is that of a vintage tailor’s shop; step back in time and imagine yourself in a dressmaker’s store in the 1930s.

 In the peaceful Eixample District, getting to major sights by both foot and public transport is a piece of cake.
 The hostel has a sociable heart, with various activities arranged for days and nights, letting you meet new people and have bags of fun with other global travellers.
 Other plus points include the kitchen, games room, terrace, and free Wi-Fi.

-Booking a hostel in a big city is never something easy.
-Especially in capital cities, you’ll find yourself surrounded with countless options, and it’s not always easy to filter out the best one.
+Booking a hostel in a big city is never something easy, especially in capital cities.
+You can find yourself surrounded by countless options, and it’s not always easy to find the best one.
 Depending on your travel style, you’ll have different preferences so not every hostel will fit your travel needs.
 We’ve answered some of the frequently asked questions on hostels in Barcelona so booking will be a breeze for you.

 Travel Safety Tips for Barcelona

 ALWAYS sort out your backpacker insurance before your trip.
 There’s plenty to choose from in that department, but a good place to start is Safety Wing.

 They offer month-to-month payments, no lock-in contracts, and require absolutely no itineraries: that’s the exact kind of insurance long-term travellers and digital nomads need.

 SafetyWing is cheap, easy, and admin-free: just sign up lickety-split so you can get back to it!

 Click the button below to learn more about SafetyWing’s setup or read our insider review for the full tasty scoop.